7 Ways To Stop Overthinking Everything And Relax

 Then, when you actively get yourself out of the obsession to figure everything out immediately, you’d be able to think coherently.

-As a former over-thinker, here are my preferred 7 ways to stop overthinking and depriving yourself of sanity.
+As a former over-thinker, here are my preferred methods to stop overthinking things that depriving yourself of sanity.

 1. Get Into The Habit of Relaxation Every Single Day